 AI-Generated

 AI, or artificial intelligence, is still relatively new.
-However, using free AI-powered tools like ChatGPT can yield interesting ideas as far as band name results.
+However, using free AI-powered tools like ChatGPT can yield interesting ideas for band names.
 See for yourself.

 Genre